opicron/mysticbbs/README.md

 02/04/2024:
 - added ubuntu 24.04 dockerfile
   - path to python 2.7 lib is /usr/local/lib/libpython2.7.so
-- moved ubunti 22.04 dockerfile
+- moved ubuntu 22.04 dockerfile
-  - path to python 2.7 lub us /usr/lib/x86_64-linux-gnu/libpython2.7.so
+  - path to python 2.7 lib is /usr/lib/x86_64-linux-gnu/libpython2.7.so

 30/03/2024:
 - updated to ubuntu 22.04